vitalymil/osc-apidb-writer/README.md

-# osc-apidb-writer
+# osm-apidb-writer
-Module for writing OSC files (OpenStreetMap changefile format) into an OSM API postgresql database
+Module for writing OSC and OSM files (OpenStreetMap file format) into an OSM API postgresql database